mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 The entity file `Article.kt` is about as simple as it can get.

-The file is pretty minimalistic &emdash; Sql2o and Vaadin-on-Kotlin supply a great deal of functionality to your entities for free, including basic CRUD operations, data validation, as well as sophisticated search support and the ability to relate multiple models to one another.
+The file is pretty minimalistic &emdash; vok-orm and Vaadin-on-Kotlin supply a great deal of functionality to your entities for free, including basic CRUD operations, data validation, as well as sophisticated search support and the ability to relate multiple models to one another.